Skip to main content

 Is Percocet® Addictive?

 Yes.
-Because it contains oxycodone, Percocet® is a Schedule II controlled substance.
-Even when taken as prescribed, tolerance and physical dependence may develop.
+Because Percocet® contains oxycodone, it is a Schedule II controlled substance with recognized risk for misuse and dependence.
+Even when taken as prescribed, some people can develop tolerance (needing more for the same effect) and physical dependence (withdrawal symptoms when stopping).

 • Cravings for the medication